 1637: The Coast of Chaos by Eric Flint, Gorg Huff, and Paula Goodlett (Baen Publishing)

-1634: The Galileo Affair by Eric Flint and Andrew Dennis (Baen Publishing) (optional)
+1637: The Peacock Throne by Eric Flint and Griffin Barber (Baen Publishing)

 The Barbie Consortium